elhub/elhub-norgespris/README.md

 ## 📌 Status

 > [!IMPORTANT]
-> These specifications are under active development and subject to change.
-The purpose of releasing this at this
+> All documentation and underlying systems are under active development and subject to change.
-> early stage is to give opportunities for feedback and (if necessary) to iterate over the solution.
-We recommend
-> syncing regularly to stay up to date with the latest changes.
 >
 > ℹ️ Our live swagger documentation can be found here: https://api-mt1.elhub.no/contract-service/v1.
 > It is intended to be up to date with the latest changes.